JWambaugh/TJSON/README.md

 3. C style comments support - /*comment*/
 4. C++ style comments support - //comment
 5. Dangling commas don't kill it (commas  are even optional)

+As of 1.1.0, TJSON also includes an encoder that encodes anonymous Haxe objects and arrays into JSON!

 Usage
 =====